iahsanujunda/iahsanujunda/README.md

 ---

 <!--Introduction -->
-I'm Izzuddin Ahsanujunda, but please call me Junda!
-I'm a **Lead Data Scientist** at [DANA Indonesia](https://dana.id), a digital payment provider in Indonesia.
-I'm also working on several side projects in full-stack web development
+I'm a **Lead Data Scientist** at [DANA Indonesia](https://dana.id), a digital payment provider in Indonesia, where I build production ready modules that leveraged statistical and learning models.
+Outside of work, I run a freelance web development projects.

-- 📚 I’m currently learning causal inference extensively
+- 📚 I’m currently learning causal inference extensively for work
+- 🐝 I have worked on several side projects on a web development using MERN stack that is deployed to Heroku
-- 🔭 I'm working on a personal research on realtime embedded systems for waste management
+- 🔭 I'm doing a personal research project on realtime embedded systems for waste management
 - 🌱 I'm looking to get more familiar with GCP ecosystems
 - 🍰 Fun fact: Me and my wife is a surprisingly good baker, a hobby that we both picked up due to COVID-19 pandemic and turned into business

 ---

 ### Skills for Work
 <code><a href="https://www.python.org/"><img height="40" src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1200px-Python-logo-notext.svg.png" alt="python logo" /></a></code>
 <code><a href="https://www.scala-lang.org/"><img height="40" src="https://seeklogo.com/images/S/scala-logo-8570724313-seeklogo.com.png" alt="scala logo" /></a></code>